heygrady/textshadow/readme.md

 ```

 ### Specifying Custom CSS
 For performance and flexibility reasons, it's best to use CSS rather than JS to apply the shadow styles.
 Particularly when there are hover states or nested elements that need a different shadow applied.
 Overall the browser will perform better applying the filter properties from CSS rather than from JavaScript.
+For ease-of-use, try the Compass mixin instructions below.

 ```html
 <!doctype html>